dedy-purwanto/kecebongsoft.github.com/pelican/posts/managing_ssh_key.md

 * If shit already happened, delete the public key immediately from places like code hostings, and then delete it from servers since they might not be so popular to get noticed compared to Github, for example.

 So from today onwards, there shouldn't be any problem with managing SSH keys, or I can safely say I don't have to do it anymore.

+_Update: When using shared private key like this, you'll have to run `ssh-add` after you add the private key in a another machine, if you've set a passphrase, it will ask you for it, enter it and you should be good to go_